Application Materials and Deadlines for the JD Program

 How can I apply?

-- Visit the Law School Admission Council (LSAC) website to apply
+- Visit the Law School Admission Council (LSAC) to register and submit your electronic application

 What are your application deadlines?